Cyrano71/TestBureauxLocaux/README.md

    `npm run start`

-5. Use the application on http://localhost:3000/
+## Use the application

+The url : ttp://localhost:3000/

 When you will first use the application you will need to log into the backend